MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-record-details.md

 ---
 title: Enrich CRM record details with insights from your application (preview)
-description: Enhance your CRM record details with insights from your application by using the Copilot for Sales extension capability. ms.date: 06/26/2025 ms.topic: how-to ms.service: microsoft-sales-copilot
+description: Enhance your CRM record details with insights from your application by using the Sales app extension capability. ms.date: 06/26/2025 ms.topic: how-to ms.service: microsoft-sales-copilot